DKrakowczyk/CloudDrive/README.md

-**CloudDrive** application allows you to store data on a remote server and allows you to manage uploaded resources.
+**CloudDrive**  application allows you to store data and to manage uploaded resources on a remote server.

 ##
 ### Server